 - One commenter stated that it would be beneficial to have the measure stipulate administered vs. prescribed and to address who might not receive the treatment via the exclusions. - Developer response: The language of "recommended or administered" in these measures was specifically selected after discussion with clinicians and users and is based directly on the FORDs data item definitions used to calculate these measures.
 We agree with that when assessing overall quality, cancer programs should review patients in which treatment is administered and those in which treatment is recommended but not administered.
-Therefore, in the our reporting systems where compliance with these measures is assessed, cancer programs are able to view cases stratified by if; a)
+Therefore, in the our reporting systems where compliance with these measures is assessed, cancer programs are able to view cases stratified by if; a) treatment is administered, b) treatment is

-treatment is administered, b) treatment is recommended but not administered and c) the case is non-compliant with the measure.
-This allows programs to assess patients which cases are compliant with the measure but for which adjuvant therapy was not administered during internal quality improvement efforts.

-- During the Comment period, the developer submitted additional performance data from the Rapid Quality Reporting System (RQRS).
+- recommended but not administered and c) the case is non-compliant with the measure.
+This allows programs to assess patients which cases are compliant with the measure but for which adjuvant therapy was not administered during internal quality improvement efforts. - During the Comment period, the developer submitted additional performance data from the Rapid Quality Reporting System (RQRS).
 The developer stated that the RQRS performance rates were similar to the performance rates from the NCDB. - The Committee considered the additional performance data from the Rapid Quality Reporting System (RQRS) and agreed this was an important indicator for cancer.
 On re-vote, the Committee recommended the measure for endorsement. - 7.
-Consensus Standards Approval Committee (CSAC) Vote: Y-X; N-X - 8.
-Board of Directors Vote: Y-X; N-X - 9.
-Appeals
+Consensus Standards Approval Committee (CSAC) Vote: (October 11, 2016): Y-16; N-0